 How Do I Apply for Services?

 You must apply in person at a clinic that is contracted to provide Epilepsy Program services in or near the county where you live.
+Application and eligibility documents can be found at clinic sites.
 Be prepared to provide proof of income and Texas residency.

 800-222-3986, Ext.
 5922